petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 [Calkit](https://github.com/calkit/calkit)
-on the other hand is a framework for all of the above, including writing, and it built upon tools that can easily run both in the cloud and locally, on- or offline, for maximum flexibility.
+on the other hand is a framework for all of the above, including writing, and is built upon tools that can easily run both in the cloud and locally, on- or offline, for maximum flexibility.
 Here we're going to focus doing everything in a web browser.